SQLite Order By

 tracks table data without sorting

-The SELECT statement that does not use ORDER BY clause returns a result set that is not in any order.
+The SELECT statement that does not use ORDER BY clause returns rows that are in an unspecified order.

 Suppose you want to sort the result set based on AlbumId column in ascending order, you use the following statement: